elastic/ml-cpp/dev-tools/docker/README.md

 ### VERSION: 18

 ### Comments
-A Docker image that can be used to cross compile the machine learning C++ code for Intel macOS
+A Docker image that can be used to **cross compile** the machine learning C++ code for Intel macOS

 This image is not intended to be built regularly.
+When changing the tools or 3rd party components required to build the machine learning C++ code:

+ 1. increment the version
-When changing the tools or 3rd party components required to build the machine learning C++ code increment the version, change the Dockerfile and build a new image to be used for subsequent builds on this branch.
-Then update the version to be used for builds in dev-tools/docker/macosx_builder/Dockerfile.
+ 2. Change the Dockerfile and build a new image to be used for subsequent builds on this branch.
+ 3. Update the version to be used for builds in *dev-tools/docker/macosx_builder/Dockerfile*.

 ### Build script: dev-tools/docker/build_macosx_build_image.sh